 - Use the segment builder to create your rule.
-You can give your rule a title and short description on this page.
+You can give your rule a title and a short description on this page.

 How to add or subtract repeating point values (dynamic scoring)

-Creating a dynamic deal score will allow you to add or subtract points each time a specific behavior occurs.
-You can also set a deal score to a specific value, or reset the score to 0.
-You will want to make sure that you already have a deal score rule set up in order to create this automation.
+Creating a dynamic deal score lets you add or subtract points each time a specific behavior occurs.
+You can also set a deal score to a particular value or reset the score to 0.
+You'll want to ensure that you already have a deal score rule to create this automation.

-- Click "Start from scratch" then click "Continue."
+- Click "Start from scratch," then click "Continue."

-- An Action Options modal will open.
+- An "Action Options" modal will open.
 Click the "When a contact replies to a personal email" option.

-Click "Add Start."
+- Click "Add Start."

 - The "Add new action" modal will appear.
 Here you can add an action that will adjust the score.
-Click "CRM" then click "Adjust score."
+Click "CRM," then click "Adjust score."

-Use the "Expires" setting to define when the points should drop off the score.
+- Use the "Expires" setting to define when the points should drop off the score.

-In the next dropdown, select which deal will be affected and select a pipeline.
+- Select which deal will be affected and select a pipeline.

 Additional examples of triggers you can use to adjust a deal score:

-- You can add points when a lead enters a pipeline using the "Enters a pipeline" trigger.
+- You can add points when a lead enters a pipeline using the "Enters a pipeline" trigger

-- You can add or subtract points when a deal stage changes using the "Deal stage changes" trigger.
+- You can add or subtract points when a deal stage changes using the "Deal stage changes" trigger

-- You can add points if a lead replies to an email using the "Replies to an email" trigger.
+- You can add points if a lead replies to an email using the "Replies to an email" trigger

-- You can add points if a lead completes an event through the "Event is recorded" trigger.
+- You can add points if a lead completes an event through the "Event is recorded" trigger

 Beginning automations based on deal scores

-- From the Automations overview page, click "New Automation."
+- From the Automations Overview page, click "New Automation."

 - Click the "Start from Scratch" option, then click "Continue."